-Using the Ceil() function, you can round up the results of a formula to the next integer.
-It’s a useful tool for when the results of formulas have to be integers and in this case, the Ceil() function is used to round up the results to the next integer.
-For example: if the result of a formula is 87.3, it will be rounded up to the next integer which is 88.
+Using the Ceil() function, you can round the results of a formula up to the next integer.
+It’s a useful tool for when the results of formulas have to be whole numbers.
+In this case, the Ceil() function is used to round results up to the next integer.
+For example: if the result of a formula is 87.3, it will be rounded up to the next integer, which is 88.

-NOTE: To use the standard way of rounding up numbers, which is if the result is 4.2 then it will be rounded up to 4 and if the result is 4.5 or higher the result will be rounded up to 5, use the Round() function in the same way as Ceil().
+NOTE: To use the standard way of rounding numbers up or down, i.e. if the result is 4.4 or lower then it will be rounded down to 4 and if the result is 4.5 or higher the result will be rounded up to 5, use the Round() function in the same way as Ceil().